FRC4048/FRC2025_Java/workflows/CONTRIBUTING.md

 - If you propose a change or addition, try to give an **example** how the improved code could look like or how to use it.
 - If you found a compilation error, please tell us which **compiler** (version and operating system) you used and paste the (relevant part of) the error messages to the ticket.

-For questions, feature or support requests, please [open a discussion](https://github.com/Neo-Aditya-s-personal-projects/ScoutRadioz-Data-Calculation/discussions/new).

 ## Notes

    If you add or change a feature, please also try to add unit tests if you know how to or are able to.